bob1113/2021-spring-computer-network-final-project/README.md

 Loopback adapter is a network interface that can be used to route network traffic from one application to another on the same computer, but does NOT send that traffic to any other device on the network, which is useful to observe the behaviors on both server side and client side with only one Windows-system computer.

 <!-- TODO: Wireshark usage -->
-Wireshark is a free and open-source packet analyzer, one may use it to observe the communication between server and slient in this project.
+Wireshark is a free and open-source packet analyzer, one may use it to observe the communication between server and client in this project.

 ### Installation and simulation